-(c) The Executive Secretary or his or her designee will assign a hearing date and provide the hearing date and briefing schedule to the parties, in writing.
+(c) The Executive Secretary or his or hertheir designee will assign a hearing date and provide the hearing date and briefing schedule to the parties, in writing.

-(d) The appellant shall submit the required fee and provide Board staff with a valid address and telephone number.
+(d) The appellant shall submit the required fee and provide Board staff with a valid email and street address and telephone number.

-(e) Appeals shall be filed at the Board office during regular business hours up to 4:30 p.m.
+(e) Appeals shall be filed by phone, email or at the Board office during regular business hours up to 4:30 p.m.

 Section 2.
 Briefing.
-Briefs and other submittals shall conform to the requirements set out in Section V.4, and will be accepted as follows:
+Briefs and other submittals shall conform to the requirements set out in Section Article V.4, and will be accepted as follows:

-(a) Appellant may submit an APPELLANT'S BRIEF, due at the Board office no later than 4:30 p.m. three (3) Thursdays prior to the hearing date.
+(a) Appellant may submit an APPELLANT'S BRIEF by email to boardofappeals@sfgov.org, due at the Board office no later than 4:30 p.m. three (3) Thursdays prior to the hearing date.
+If an appellant is unable to submit the brief by email, the appellant may submitdeliver a hard copy of the brief to the Board Office by the deadline.

-(b) The permit holder, variance holder, determination holder, Business and Tax Regulations Code, Article I Section 14 party, or Department may submit a RESPONDENT'S/OTHER PARTIES' BRIEF (whether or not the appellant submits an Appellant's Brief), due at the Board office no later than 4:30 p.m. one (1) Thursday prior to the hearing date.
+(b) The permit holder, variance holder, determination holder, licensee, Business and Tax Regulations Code, Article I Section 14 party, or Department may submit a RESPONDENT'S/OTHER PARTIES' BRIEF (whether or not the appellant submits an Appellant's Brief), by email to boardofappeals@sfgov.org due at the Board office no later than 4:30 p.m. one (1) Thursday prior to the hearing date.
+A party submitting a Respondent's/Other Parties' Brief may submitdeliver a hard copy of their brief to the Board Office, by the deadline, if he or she isthey are unable to submit the brief by email.

-(c) MEMBERS OF THE PUBLIC who are not parties to an appeal or representatives of a party (as defined in Rule III.6(d)(ii)), are welcome to submit written materials to the Board.
-Members of the public who want their submittals considered by the Board prior to the hearing, may submit materials due at the Board office no later than 4:30 p.m. one (1) Thursday prior to the hearing date.
-In addition, non-parties may present materials in person during public comment.
+(c) MEMBERS OF THE PUBLIC who are not parties to an appeal or representatives of a party (as defined in Rule\Article\III.6(d)(ii)), are welcome to submit written materials to the Board.
+Members of the public who want their submittals considered by the Board prior to the hearing, may submit materials\by email to boardofappeals@sfgov.org due at the Board office no later than 4:30 p.m. one (1) Thursday prior to the hearing date.
+Public comment may also be submitteddelivered to the Board Office in hard copy format. -In addition, non-parties may present materials in person during public comment.
 This subsection is to give direction to those members of the public who want their submittals to be considered by the Board prior to hearing, and in no way interferes with the public's rights under the San Francisco Sunshine Ordinance (S.F.
 Adm.
 Code Ch.
 67).
-Parties to an appeal may request copies of materials submitted by members of the public pursuant to San Francisco Administrative Code Chapter 67.28.
+Parties to an appeal may request copies of materials submitted by members of the public pursuant to San Francisco Administrative Code Chapter Section 67.28.

 (d) Pursuant to Business and Tax Regulations Code, Article I, Section 14, requestors of Discretionary Review (DR) by the Planning Commission, whose property is immediately adjacent to the subject property and who have prevailed or partially prevailed at the Planning Commission, shall have the status of a party in an appeal to the Board.
-In the event there is more than one such requestor, the Board may, at its discretion, limit the time for oral presentation to three minutes for each adjacent property owner and a combined total of three minutes of rebuttal for all adjacent property owners.
+In the event there is more than one such requestor, the Board Presiding Officer may, at theirits discretion, limit the time for oral presentation to three minutes for each adjacent property owner and a combined total of three minutes of rebuttal for all adjacent property owners.